JLoyolaLujan/CodingNepal-CodingLabTutorials/README.md

 [here](https://www.youtube.com/watch?v=1-CvPn4AbT4&t=4548s&ab_channel=CodingNepal) you can watch the whole tutorial

+The project consists in a music player which, besides playing the music, let's the user select each song from a whole album through a track list.

 * Changes done
     1. The color scheme was slightly altered
     2. The music was replaced by a Nirvana album which has non of their songs